carbonplan/research/articles/stripe-reports-insights/index.md

 A long-term investment orientation can help avoid some of the most challenging features of carbon offsets.
 Additonality is essential to justify a carbon offset, but not particularly relevant to accelerating technological change.
 In fact, the more a technology proponent can say about what it has recently accomplished as a justification for what it aims to do next, the better — yet describing a prospective investment on the basis of what was recently accomplished is a red flag in the world of offsets and additionality.

 We are mindful that different organizations might adopt different paradigms, or even pursue multiple approaches in parallel.
-Low scores on additionality are not a concern when the purpose is to advance technology, but should be a primary consideration if the goal is carbon offsetting.
+Low scores on additionality are not a concern when the purpose is to advance technology, but high scores should be a primary consideration if the goal is carbon offsetting.

 ## Lessons for future procurements